samitnuk/urlsaver/README.md

 ...
 127.0.0.1		groupnameN.urlsaver.ua
 ```
-All subdomains (from "groupname1 to groupnameN") will work on local PC all other will not.
+All subdomains (from "groupname1 to groupnameN") will work on local PCand all other will not.
 But any subdomains will work on real server.